Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: PolStar Capabilities and Data Products

 We have selected three massive binaries that are bright in the ultraviolet to observe at the very highest spectroscopic resolution in spectropolarimetry to serve as test cases.
-These include hot, massive stars having reached different stages of evolution form bright giants to WR type.
-For these systems we aim for a SNR of 3000 in order to be able to detect the very faint polarization signals from the colliding wind shock-cone.
-We also plan to observe these targets in channel 2 at lower spectral resolution in order to characterize the wavelength dependency of the polarization.
+These include hot, massive stars having reached different stages of evolution from bright giants to WR type.
+Although our standard polarization precision for this experiment denoted \textit{S5} is $1 \times 10^{-3}$, for these unusually bright systems, we aim for a SNR of 3000 in order to be able to detect the very faint polarization signals from the colliding wind shock-cone, down to a precision of $5 \times 10^{-4}$.
+We also plan to observe these targets in channel 2 at lower spectral resolution, and appropriately shorter exposures, in order to characterize the wavelength dependency of the polarization at similar precision.
 For the other binaries, our strategy is to obtain the highest SNR possible for the UV flux of the target (either 3000 or 1000) but at lower spectral resolution using observations in channel 2.
-Channel 1 observations at a lower SNR are also important to characterize the wavelength dependancy of the polarization. \ \
+Channel 1 observations at a lower SNR are also important to characterize the wavelength dependency of the polarization.
+For all polarization measurements of our targets, we will be able to remove the non time-variable but wavelength-dependent interstellar polarization vector from the interstellar medium between each target and the observer, using the method described in \citet{2021arXiv211108079A}. \ 1.5truecm